What Does Business Casual Attire Mean?

 - Solid colors are preferable over bright patterns

 For men, appropriate business casual attire is dress slacks or chinos, a button-down shirt, dark socks, and dress shoes.
 Avoid wearing polo shirts to an interview, even if they are acceptable for the job in question.
 Do not wear jeans or shorts.
-The following will help you solidify good standing at a new job:
+The following will help you solidify good standing at a new position:

 - Khaki, gabardine, wool, or cotton pants, neatly pressed